-Those 60,000 points can be used for 2 nights at the all-inclusive Hyatt Ziva Los Cabos (good for 2 guests), 2 nights at the Grand Hyatt Kauai, 3 nights at the Hyatt Regency Paris Etoile, 2 nights at the Park Hyatt Maldives (pictured above…but for reals how amazing does that look?!), or many other destinations!
+Those 60,000 points can be used for a night at the all-inclusive Hyatt Ziva Los Cabos (good for 2 guests), 2 nights at the Grand Hyatt Kauai, 3 nights at the Hyatt Regency Paris Etoile, 2 nights at the Park Hyatt Maldives (pictured above…but for reals how amazing does that look?!), or many other destinations!
 Here are the five reasons I have the World of Hyatt Credit Card and why I think you should also consider it.

 This year Hyatt introduced the World of Hyatt Business Credit Card so we can earn even more Hyatt Points!
 This card will require a $5,000 spend in three months to earn 60,000 points.
 It comes with a $199 annual fee, but you will get a $50 statement credit twice per card member year on Hyatt purchases, which brings the annual fee to $99.
-You can read our complete review of this card here.
+You can read our complete review of this Hyatt business credit card here.

 Hyatt scores major points in my book for their very reasonable award chart.
 Free nights start at 3,500 points a night on the lowest end (category 1) and 45,000 points a night on the highest end (category 8).
 The majority of their hotels are 25,000 points a night and below.

 Hyatt is one of the many Chase transfer partners.
 This means that you can use the points you earn from one of your Ultimate Reward earning cards, like the Sapphire Preferred, and transfer them into your World of Hyatt account.
 Chase is also a transfer partner with Marriott and IHG.
 With all of these hotel chains, your Ultimate Rewards transfer at a 1:1 ratio.
 Due to Hyatt’s lower award chart rates, your points will go much further when transferring your points there.